roocs/rook/docs/source/processes.rst

     :skiplines: 1
     :noindex:

 The process has no inputs and runs synchronously.
-It reports the Rook version and uptime, configured worker capacity, PyWPS process counts, server CPU/load and memory, output-disk usage, and each filesystem sentinel configured for the health process.
+It reports the Rook version, host uptime, current WPS worker uptime, configured worker capacity, PyWPS process counts, server CPU/load and memory, output-disk usage, and each filesystem sentinel configured for the health process.
 A failed check is included in the report without hiding the other results.

 Both representations include public provider and contact identification from the existing PyWPS ``[metadata:main]`` configuration.
 For example: